WayScience/waysciencelab.com/_posts/2022-06-01-datastrategy.md

 Data can originate from within (either the lab or collaborators (both academic and industry)) or externally (data already in the public domain).

 It is important to consider access requirements and restrictions, particularly when using collaborator data.
-For example, it is never ok to share identifiable data.
+For example, it is never ok to share identifiable patient data.
 When analyzing private data, we apply the same standards as public data, as it is helpful to remember that most data will eventually be in the public domain.

-#### 3.Flow
+#### 3. Flow

 Besides the most raw form, data are dynamic and pluripotent; always awaiting new and improved processing capabilities.
 To determine short, mid, and long term storage solutions, we need to understand how each specific data level was processed at the specific moment in time (data provenance), and how each data level will ultimately be used.